Skip to content

 Main and primary

-Wodby distinguishes between two default-domain flags:
+Wodby distinguishes between two default-route flags:

-Main domains are always primary.
+Main routes are always primary.
 In practice:

 TLS certificates